-As a non-U.S. resident with a U.S. single-member LLC, it’s crucial to stay compliant with tax laws.
-Whether for Amazon Insurance, Shopify payments, or bulk purchases from a U.S. manufacturer, IRS forms 5472 and proforma 1120 for your U.S. single-member LLC disregarded likely will be required to be filed annually.
+As a non-U.S. resident with a U.S. single-member LLC, staying compliant with tax laws is crucial.
+Whether for Amazon Insurance, Shopify payments, or bulk purchases from a U.S. manufacturer, IRS forms 5472 and proforma 1120 for your U.S. single-member LLC disregarded likely must be filed annually.

 LLC may require filing Form 5472 and proforma 1120 annually.
 These forms will come into play the following year after you form your U.S. single-member LLC and obtain an EIN through the IRS.
 It is important to note how your SS4 was completed, especially for line 9a.

 Form 5472 is an information return of a 25% foreign-owned U.S. corporation or a foreign corporation engaged in a U.S. trade or business under sections 6038A and 6038C of the internal revenue code.

 It’s important to note that the taxation of a U.S. LLC can vary based on its structure, with single-member LLCs taxed as C corporations requiring both Forms 5472 and 1120.
 On the other hand, non-resident members of an LLC taxed as a partnership must file IRS Forms 1065, 8804, and 8805.